 How Then Do Animals Stay Warm?

 For pets at home, it is the responsibility of its owner to keep it warm.
 How about those out in the wild?
-Water for drinking and bathing get frozen, grasses and other food sources get covered with piles of snow.
+Water for drinking and bathing gets frozen, and grasses and other food sources get covered with piles of snow.
 How do they cope?

 There Are Majorly Three Coping Mechanisms Animals Employ To Stay Warm During Winter.